textinchurch/api-docs/source/includes/_authentication.md

 Token URL is [https://api.textinchurch.com/oauth/token](https://api.textinchurch.com/oauth/token) When authorizing, you can request scopes using the `scope` parameter.
 The value should be a space-separated list of scopes.
 The value for `response_type` should be `code`

+### State

+State is an optional parameter that can be passed in the request URL.
+You can find more details about it in the [RFC](https://tools.ietf.org/html/rfc6749#section-4.1.1).